I, Me Aur Main: Release

 The film was earlier expected to release in December 2012; it was pushed to March 2013.
 The theatrical trailer was released on 28 January 2013.

-Critical reception
+Reception

 I, Me aur Main received mixed-to-negative reviews from critics.
 Alisha Coelho of in.com gave 3.5 stars out of 5 and said that the movie was "proof that a movie with John Abraham as the lead can be your time and money's worth and that Bollywood can (if it tried) make love stories that don't defy common sense and good taste."

 Nishi Tiwari for Rediff.com has given 2/5 stars and says I, Me Aur Main has its moments but falters badly with its plot.

 Simon Foster for sbs.com.au has given 2/5 stars and says "Action Man Fails To Make Dramatic Jump.

 Box office

 I, Me, Aur Main opened to poor collections.
 The film had little growth on the weekend, but the collections were still low and was eventually declared a flop.